 Employers can give employees paid holidays on other non-public holidays at their discretion.
-If employees consent to work on a weekday which is a statutory holiday, they must be paid an additional one day’s regular pay along with the regular rate of pay.
+If the employees consent to work on a weekday which is a statutory holiday, they must be paid an additional one day’s regular pay along with the regular rate of pay.
 If an emergency requires employees to work on a holiday, they must be paid twice their regular rate and given compensatory time off.

 If a public holiday falls on a weekend, a day in lieu is granted by the government.
 If a holiday falls on a Saturday, the deferred day off is on the preceding workday; if a holiday falls on a Sunday, the deferred day off is on the following workday.
 The deferred days off for Chinese New Year’s Eve and Chinese New Year, however, are always on the following workdays.
 Labor Standards Act, §39.